by Bruce Dunlavy

 Elsewhere, examples are as close as can be to nonexistent.
 Do the legislators pushing these laws really believe that there is a huge contingent of boys claiming to be girls just so they can be stars in girls’ athletics?
 Really?
 Have they ever been in a high school?
 What male student would take on the abuse that would come with such a move solely to garner awards everyone else would ridicule?

 Florida is only one of at least 15 States that have for years allowed transgender athletes to compete according to their gender identity and expression, and problems are almost unheard-of.
 Most people in those States likely do not even know that such rules are in place, because there have been no issues.
-The NCAA has had a policy allowing participation by transgender athletes for over a decade, and the Earth has not trembled nor the sky fallen.
+The NCAA has had a policy allowing participation by transgender athletes for over a decade, and the Earth has not trembled nor has the sky fallen.

 Why, then, are we suddenly presented with this explosion of laws providing a solution to a problem that doesn’t exist?
 Are we to assume that the legislators passing them and the governors signing them are somehow the only ones aware of dozens, if not hundreds, of hidden cases of boys pretending to be girls in order to obtain athletic glory?
 Or that the existing rules permitting transgender participants are creating a wave of transgender wannabes?